OdinsHat/fastloansearch/README.md

 number of other technologies which I don't get to show publically in my day job due to commercial reasons.

-Although as my Github account suggests this is changing.

 ## Technology Used - Server side

 * **[Python]** - Maybe a little obvious but all of the site components are founded on Python technologies (except nginx).